MakieOrg/Tyler.jl/docs/src/index.md

 *Tiles yler*

-A package for downloading tiles on demand from different providers.
+A package for downloading tiles on demand from different data source providers.

 !!! info
-    - s
-    - o
+    - This package is currently in the initial phase of development.

 ## Installation